DisCoTec/discotec.github.io/2025/README.md

 * The [FORTE](./forte) speaker is TBA.
 <!-- , and [Emilio Tuosto]() ([FORTE](./forte)). -->

+## Best Paper Awards

+Each of the three DisCoTec 2025 main conferences will designate the best paper among its accepted ones.
+One of these papers will further receive the DisCoTec-wide best paper award.

 ## Further Information
 * Please contact the [general chair](mailto:simon.bliudze@inria.fr).
 * Follow us on [LinkedIn](https://www.linkedin.com/company/discotec-conf), [Mastodon](https://lipn.info/@DisCoTecConf), or [X](https://twitter.com/DisCoTecConf)!